mike182uk/cart/README.md

 ### Configuration

 You will need to pass an array of configuration options to the cart managers init method.
 This kick starts the manager.
 This should be the first thing you do before you try and use the cart manager.
-The configuration options would be best saved their own file and included into the script when needed:
+The configuration options would be best saved in their own file and included into the script when needed:

 ```
 <?php